Japanese cruiser Haguro: Japanese retreat Haguro fired her last salvo at 9:12. During the course of the engagement, she unleashed a total of 345 8-inch (203 mm) rounds. With the sinking of the heavy cruisers Chikuma, Chōkai, and Suzuya to air attacks, and the damaging of several more, while believing his ships had sunk at least two fleet carriers (if not more) and multiple cruisers and destroyers, Kurita ordered a withdrawal. Haguro, while retreating with the other Japanese ships, spotted the formation of escort carriers that made up Taffy 2, but chose not to attack. Just before 11:00, aircraft from American carriers attacked. Haguro's AA guns responded, but failed to shoot down any planes. Haguro was undamaged, as most of the planes ignored her and targeted Yamato, which they too failed to damage. More air attacks ensued the next two days, sinking the light cruiser Noshiro and the destroyers Hayashimo, Fujunami, and Shiranui. However, Haguro was attacked by a single plane whose bomb landed a damaging near miss to her port side.

-Battle of the Malacca Strait and fate
+Battle of the Malacca Strait

 In May 1945, Haguro was the target of the British "Operation Dukedom" and was ambushed.
-The 26th Destroyer Flotilla found her with the destroyer Kamikaze just after midnight on 16 May 1945, and began the attack.
+The 26th Destroyer Flotilla found her with the destroyer Kamikaze just after midnight on 16 May, and began the attack.
 During the battle, Kamikaze was lightly damaged, but Haguro was hit by gunfire and three Mark IX torpedoes from the British destroyers.
 She soon began to slow down and took a 30-degree list to port.

-At 02:32, Haguro began to go down stern first in the Malacca Strait, 55 mi off Penang; Kamikaze rescued 320 survivors, but 751 men, including Vice Admiral Hashimoto and Rear Admiral Sugiura, perished with her.
+At 02:32, after receiving an hour of gunfire and around nine torpedoes, Haguro finally began to go down stern first in the Malacca Strait, 55 mi off Penang; Kamikaze rescued 320 survivors, but 751 men, including Vice Admiral Hashimoto and Rear Admiral Sugiura, perished with her.
 Rear Admiral Sugiura was posthumously promoted to vice admiral on 16 May.
-Haguro was the last major Japanese warship to be sunk in a surface action during the war.

-Haguro was stricken from the navy list on 20 June 1945.
+Haguro was the last major Japanese warship to be sunk in a surface action during the war.Haguro was stricken from the Navy list on 20 June.